nyno-kb/python-101/_episodes/02-data-types.md

 False
 ~~~
 {: .output}
-In the example we state that Hello is equal to hi, which in the computers understanding it is not.
+In the example above we state that 'hello' is equal to 'hi', which in the computers understanding it is not.
 ~~~
 666 == 777
 ~~~